 Working Within Cooper and McLeod's Pluralistic Model

 The client-centered approach we adopted was embedded within the pluralistic framework of Cooper and McLeod (2011).
-This framework allows the therapist to use different, sometime contrasting approaches, to facilitate client growth, within a collaborative relationship.
+This framework allows the therapist to use different, sometimes contrasting approaches, to facilitate client growth, within a collaborative relationship.
 The goals to be addressed are discussed and negotiated with the client.
 Once the goals are established, the tasks that will lead to accomplishing the goals, and the methods that will be used to accomplish these are mutually agreed.
 In the case of Judith, the initial goal, which was very quickly established, was to allow her to be able to live with the personal pain and anguish she felt at being abandoned by her husband; the task was to explore her feelings and thoughts around this; and the method employed was client-centered personal exploration.
 The pluralistic framework is explicit that the client’s goals are constantly reviewed and, if necessary, redefined.
-Thus as soon as the intensity of Judith’s emotional pain began to subside and metamorphose, other current goals came to the fore, such as a belief that she could cope by herself with her everyday household management.
+Thus as soon as the intensity of Judith’s emotional pain began to subside and metamorphose, other current goals came to the fore, such as developing the self-belief that she could cope by herself with her everyday household management.
 At the forefront of this was how to cope with what Judith perceived as an avalanche of daily correspondence pouring through her door.

 We were aware at an early stage that Judith’s problems had at some point in the past been characterized as “executive” in nature.
 Judith had good recollection of this from the original neuropsychological report, which had been written for insurance purposes.
 Unfortunately, this report was no longer available.
 Furthermore, the assessment and report had been written some 10 years previously.
 However, we considered that Judith’s presentation was very reminiscent of executive difficulties.
 For example, her repetitive speech patterns reminded us of an early case history published by the first author (Alderman & Ward, 1991).
 It was also very evident that Judith’s descriptions of her everyday difficulties resonated with executive deficit explanations.
 For example, her inability to return to work was due to the fact that she could not plan and schedule her day.
-Furthermore, cores and activities she needed to routinely deal with in a problem-solving fashion, often with some degree of novelty, completely perplexed her.
+Furthermore, core activities she needed to routinely deal with in a problem-solving fashion, often with some degree of novelty, completely perplexed her.
 She found she was asking for step-by-step guidance throughout the day, preventing other colleagues from getting on with their work.

 Given the hypothesis that Judith had ongoing executive difficulties 10 years after her head injury, we decided to do some minimal neuropsychological testing to see if this was consistent with such an explanation.
 Using the Wechsler Adult Intelligence Scale version 3 (Wechsler, 2000), we administered the vocabulary subtest so that we could estimate Judith’s premorbid functioning; the digit span subtest, because the backwards digit span heavily relies on executive aspects of memory; and the block design subtest, because it is seen as a classic test of executive function.
 Judith was satisfied with the rationale for this and she was interested to see how well she did.
 She also derived some satisfaction from the results in that it helped her to put some of her difficulties into perspective.
 We also discussed this case with Professor Nick Alderman, who pointed out to us that executive deficits in very high functioning individuals are often not as evident in psychometric tests as they are in complex, real-life behaviors, hence his preference for ecological data (Alderman et al., 2003).
 Alderman’s view was that Judith’s case was consistent with classic cases of high functioning people with executive deficits.